-The demand for long-term data storage is reaching unprecedented levels.
-By 2020, it’s expected that zettabytes of data will be stored in the cloud.
-Operating at such scales requires a fundamental re-thinking of how we build large-scale storage systems, as well as the underlying storage technologies that underpin them.
+The demand for long-term data storage in the cloud is reaching unprecedented levels, and continues to grow into the zettabytes.
+Existing storage technologies do not provide a cost-effective solution for storing long-lived data.
+Operating at such scales in the cloud requires a fundamental re-thinking of how we build large-scale storage systems, as well as the underlying storage technologies that underpin them.

 Project Silica is developing the first-ever storage technology designed and built from the media up, for the cloud.
 We are leveraging recent discoveries in ultrafast laser optics to store data in quartz glass by using femtosecond lasers, and building a completely new storage system designed from scratch around this technology.
 This opens up an incredibly exciting opportunity to challenge and completely re-think traditional storage system design, and to co-design the future hardware and software infrastructure for the cloud.

 Project Silica is part of the broader Optics for the Cloud project, which explores the future of cloud infrastructure at the intersection of optics and computer science.